CONSULAR OUTREACH

 - USD 60 money order for each principal made payable to “Embassy of the Philippines”

+- USD 25 money order for each minor derivative.
 Please issue separate money orders for each principal and each minor derivative

 You must bring the original documents on the day of your appointment.
+Minors are included in their parent’s application and are not required to be present at the appointment.

 3. Send Your Application.
 Mail your completed application package to the following address: